-- For receipts includible under IRC section 965 or GILTI (IRC Section 951A), the amount included as a receipt is the amount included in adjusted gross income minus any amount claimed as a foreign source dividend under IC 6-3-2-12. - Receipts do not include deemed foreign dividends under IRC section 965 or GILTI. - For receipts from the sale of securities, including stocks, bonds, options, and future and forward contracts, only the net gain from the sale is treated as a receipt. - For receipts from hedging or similar transactions, only the net gain resulting from both sets of transactions is treated as a receipt.
+- For receipts includible under IRC section 965 or GILTI (IRC Section 951A), the amount included as a receipt is the amount included in adjusted gross income minus any amount claimed as a foreign source dividend under IC 6-3-2-12. - For receipts from the sale of securities, including stocks, bonds, options, and future and forward contracts, only the net gain from the sale is treated as a receipt. - For receipts from hedging or similar transactions, only the net gain resulting from both sets of transactions is treated as a receipt.